If you stay long enough in your seafaring profession, you begin to see and experience crazy and unexpected things.

 This is not Greece.
 This is Sines, Portugal.

-The one reason why I got promoted
+The only reason why I got promoted

 “This is not my plan or doing.
 The Captain wants you on his ship!”